Home Command line utilities Sysget – A Front-end For Popular Package Managers

 set [NEW MANAGER] set a new package manager

-Please remember that the sysget syntax is same for all package managers in different Linux distributions.
-You don't need to memorize the commands for each package manager.
+Please remember that the sysget syntax is same for all package managers across different Linux distributions.
+This means you don't have to memorize different commands for each package manager.

-Again, I must tell you Sysget isn't a replacement for a package manager.
-It is just wrapper for popular package managers in Unix-like systems and it performs the basic package management operations only.
+Again, it's important to understand that Sysget isn't a replacement for a package manager.
+It's a wrapper for popular package managers in Unix-like systems, designed to perform only the basic package management operations.

-Sysget might be somewhat useful for newbies and distro-hoppers who are lazy to learn new commands for different package manager.
-Give it a try if you're interested and see if it helps.
+Sysget could be particularly useful for beginners and those who frequently switch between Linux distributions but prefer not to learn new commands for different package managers.
+If you're curious, give it a try and see if it simplifies your experience.

 Resource: